christensenacademy/christensen-academy/modules/beginning-java/challenges/income-tax.md

 1. You must state your total income.
 2. You must claim deductions that apply to you.
 There are only 3 possible deductions:
   * Robots: 200 Rp per robot (Java wants to encourage people to own robots)
-  * Full-Time Student: 800 Rp
+  * Student: 1800 Rp (Java wants to tax students less than non-students)
   * Kind Old Lady Deduction: 5000 Rp (for making the world a better place...)
 3. Your taxable income is calculated by subtracting your deductions from your taxable income.
-4. The amount you owe in taxes is computed according to the following "tax brackets:"
+4. The amount you owe in taxes is computed using your taxable income according to the following "tax bracket" system:
   * Poor Bracket (0-10,000 Rp): 8% tax
   * Lower Middle Class Bracket (10,001-25,000 Rp): 10% tax
   * Middle Class Bracket (25,001-55,000 Rp): 12% tax